Stoppedwumm-Studios/opensource-roblox/README.md

 ## Instructions
 Copy the game, make sure loadstring is enabled in the **ServerScriptService** (Explorer) and HTTP Requests are on in the **Game Settings** (>Security>Enable Http Requests).

-Clone this repo and change the Repo Variable in the only Script in the ServerScriptService to your repo
+Clone this repo and change the Repo Variable in the only Script in the ServerScriptService to your repo.

+Create a release, and all servers will be shutdown to update. *Hint: All servers check in a 20 second interval for new releases*

 ## WARNING
 All files in the fileindex.json file will be **executed in the order they are inputed**.
 They will **not be saved as scripts, rather directly executed in the ServerScriptService**.